 MOLENGEBOUW AND RIFFELLOKAAL

 The former Molengebouw and the former Riffellokaal are being converted into exquisite lofts, creating beautiful spaces in which the characteristic old steel structures remain visible.
 The bright, spacious lofts – starting from 100 m² – have high ceilings, some up to 5 metres.
 An ultramodern penthouse with a roof garden will be added on top of these two listed buildings.
-The conversion and renovation work has already begun and is due to be completed by the end of 2019.
-All units have already been sold.

 On the ground floor, there is space for speciality shops, workshops and eateries.
 These will be adjacent to the Meelfabriek garden, the square and Maalderijstraat leading to the Singelpark, a beautiful passageway exuding a true Manhattan feel because of its industrial vibe.